On the Impact of Temporal Representations on Metaphor Detection: Introduction

-Some patterns concern indeed the interaction between time and language.
-Studying the predictions obtained with the embeddings of one specific time period, we noticed that none of the sentences belonging to the ``news" domain of the VUA dataset were correctly predicted.
-This could indicate that for that specific time period (1990 decade), words' representations of that domain are biased towards their metaphorical meaning, and this would prevent the neural networks from correctly identifying the metaphors.
-Furthermore, if temporal word embeddings provided words' representations that are more inclined towards their literal core meaning (and not the metaphorical one), models exploiting them would correctly identify metaphors more easily.
-One way to investigate these hypotheses further is to explore the nearest neighbors of a word in the word embeddings used in a figurative way inside a sentence, both in a static (atemporal) word embedding space, e.g., obtained with GloVe~\citep{glove} and in a decade-specific temporal space, e.g., obtained from the CoHa\footnote{\url{https://www.english-corpora.org/coha/}} corpus with Procrustes~\citep{Procrustes}.
-This pattern is highlighted by the following sentence example: ``\textit{The \underline{virus attacked} Argonne National Laboratory outside Chicago starting at 11.54 pm EST Wednesday and throughout the night}".
-If we investigate the ten nearest neighbors of ``\textit{\underline{virus}}", in the temporal embedding we find words such as ``\textit{infection, respiratory and organism}", while in the atemporal one there are for example ``\textit{malware and spyware}", that diverge from the core literal meaning and are related to a modern connotation of the word.
-When exploiting the temporal word embedding, the model is able to understand that the ``\textit{\underline{virus}}" in this sentence is a computer one, and therefore that it is used in a metaphorical way along with the verb ``\textit{\underline{attacked}}".
+The experimental results indicate that different word embeddings impact the metaphor detection task and some temporal word embeddings slightly outperform classic methods on some performance measures.
+These quantitative results are then explained with the help of a qualitative analysis of the predictions made by the models.
+An example that illustrates our findings is given in the following figurative sentence coming from a state-of-the-art dataset (see Section~\ref{datasets}), which has been mistakenly classified as literal by a model exploiting an atemporal embedding, and correctly detected as metaphorical by the same model exploiting a temporal word embedding: \textit{``The \underline{virus attacked} Argonne National Laboratory outside Chicago starting at 11.54 pm EST Wednesday and throughout the night}".
+If we investigate the ten nearest neighbors of ``\textit{\underline{virus}}", in a temporal embedding we find words such as ``\textit{infection", ``respiratory"} and \textit{``organism}", while in the atemporal one we find, for example, ``\textit{malware"} and \textit{``spyware}", which diverge from the original literal core meaning and are related to a modern connotation of the word.
+When exploiting the temporal word embedding, the model is able to understand that the ``\textit{\underline{virus}}" in this sentence is a computer virus, and therefore is used metaphorically along with the verb ``\textit{\underline{attacked}}".
+However, the analysis provided in this paper also suggests that temporal word embeddings may provide representations of words' core meaning too close to their metaphorical meaning, thus confusing the classifier.

 The paper is organized as follows: Section~\ref{sota} discusses the related work about metaphor detection as well as temporal word embeddings.
-Section~\ref{methodology} discusses the methodology followed while Section~\ref{experiments} shows the experimental results of the paper.
+Section~\ref{methodology} discusses the methodology which has been followed, while Section~\ref{experiments} shows the experimental results of the paper.
 Finally, Section~\ref{discussion} concludes the paper.